-In this empirical phenomenological exploration, it was discovered that many subjects on which the available data are inadequate to provide definite judgements.
+In this critical discourse analysis on social media content, it was discovered that many subjects on which the available data are inadequate to provide definite judgments.
 If the following recommendations for research are applied, more logical decisions on the work and future work skills framework will be possible.

-Currently, richer data of insights could be generated with the deployment of web-scraping and data mining.
-A phenomenological inquiry provides initial exploration but at least four analytic techniques are available for the effective quantitative determination of components in work skills or the future of work in multimedia content.
+Currently, four analytic techniques are available for the effective quantitative determination of components in work skills or the future of work in multimedia content.
 These techniques utilise Natural Language Processing (NLP), a means of communicating with an intelligent system that uses a natural text.
 It can be used to carry out various functions on these smart tools.
 The process of detecting and analysing the original structure of the words in a sentence is known as Lexical Analysis.
 Syntactic Analysis is the process of identifying the grammar and relationships between the many words accessible.
 Semantic Analysis can be used to extract the text's exact meaning or dictionary meaning.
 Alternatively, discourse Integration for meaning matching and word reinterpretation using Pragmatic Analysis.
-Given recent developments in machine learning and NLP and the availability of relatively inexpensive tools, continuing research and development should be conducted to devise a satisfactory approach for analysing work-related and future work skills.
+Given recent developments in machine learning and NLP and the availability of relatively inexpensive tools, continuing research, and development should be conducted to devise a satisfactory approach for analysing work-related and future work skills.